apache/hudi/docs/_docs/2_3_querying_data.md

 Spark provides much easier deployment & management of Hudi jars and bundles into jobs/notebooks.
 At a high level, there are two ways to access Hudi tables in Spark.

  - **Hudi DataSource** : Supports Read Optimized, Incremental Pulls similar to how standard datasources (e.g: `spark.read.parquet`) work.
- - **Read as Hive tables** : Supports all three query types, including the snapshot querying, relying on the custom Hudi input formats again like Hive.
+ - **Read as Hive tables** : Supports all three query types, including the snapshot queries, relying on the custom Hudi input formats again like Hive.

- In general, your spark job needs a dependency to `hudi-spark` or `hudi-spark-bundle-x.y.z.jar` needs to be on the class path of driver & executors (hint: use `--jars` argument)
+ In general, your spark job needs a dependency to `hudi-spark` or `hudi-spark-bundle_2.*-x.y.z.jar` needs to be on the class path of driver & executors (hint: use `--jars` argument)

-### Read optimized querying
+### Read optimized query

 Pushing a path filter into sparkContext as follows allows for read optimized querying of a Hudi hive table using SparkSQL.
 This method retains Spark built-in optimizations for reading Parquet files like vectorized reading on Hudi tables.